gvwilson/thirdbit/src/fiction/iffy/index.md

 the expedition's departure has been delayed," the trolley said before Iffy could say that she didn't know.
 "Some other matters came up
-and Governor Stern felt more time was needed to prepare.
+and the governor felt more time was needed to prepare.
 I'm sure everything will be sorted out in short order.
 Now,
 who would like some mango sorbet?"